 Rodney and Lynn Reynolds now live in Agoura Hills, CA with their dog Schatzi.

-Their son Brett lives in Ohio where he is a CEO for a telecom corp.
+Their son Brett lives in Ohio where he is a COO for a telecom corp.

 Their son Bryan lives in Nevada where he is a CEO at a Casino.

-Their daughter Mary Elizabeth "Beth" is a graduate student at the University of North Carolina.
-Before returning to school, Beth served as a Teacher/Training/Researcher for clients adjusting to Autism.
+Their daughter Mary Elizabeth "Beth" is a Speech Pathologist in North Carolina working with clients adjusting to Autism.

 You can find many pictures of the family and our grandchildren in Rodney's office.